 NATIONAL PUZZLE DAY

-Started in 2002 by Jodi Jill, National Puzzle Day was created as a way to share her enjoyment of puzzles.
-As a syndicated newspaper puzzle maker and professional quiz maker, Jodi Jill developed classroom lesson plans especially for National Puzzle Day and the popularity has grown year after year.
+In 2002, Jodi Jill created National Puzzle Day as a way to share her enjoyment of puzzles.
+As a syndicated newspaper puzzle maker and professional quiz maker, Jodi Jill developed classroom lesson plans especially for the observance and the popularity has grown year after year.